thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM/DOM_PT_III_Manipulation.desc.md

 1. Change the `src` of the Google logo's image to a picture from [placekitten.com](https://placekitten.com/)

+**Note:** if you are on https://google you need to load https://placekitten.
+If you are on http://google you need your placekitten url to be http://placekitten.

 **You Do:**

 1. Select an element using the class `fbar`.